ScrantonPete/liri-node-app/README.md

    _<command, song name>_

-   Function takes the userInput (command) and the userQuery(song), and returns the artist, full track name, a preview link and the album.
+   Function takes the userInput (command) and the userQuery(song), and returns the artist, full track name, possibly a preview link, and the album.

    ![image of spotify-this-code](/assets/spotify-this-song-code.png)
    ![image of spotify-this-output](/assets/spotify-this-song-output.png)